aleksandra-mileva/Medical-Records/README.md

 1. List of all the patients, who have health insurance
-2. The percentage of patients who have no insurance (in accordance of the total number of patients) 3.The total income of all the visits of all patients to all doctors
+2. The percentage of patients who have no insurance (in accordance of the total number of patients)
+3. The total income of all the visits of all patients to all doctors
 4. The income from visits fees of a particular doctor
 5. The number of visits of a given patient
 6. The number of visits by a diagnosis